 Islamic marriage laws in Pakistan combine both Sharia and legal principles.
 A valid marriage under Pakistani law must also be valid under Islamic law.

-The Nikah Nama used in Pakistan adheres to the Islamic format, which includes consent witnesses and Mahr details.
-The court marriage registration procedure merely guarantees that your Nikah is entered into the government database, allowing it to be utilized for inheritance property and visa-related legal purposes.
+The court marriage procedure in pakistan merely guarantees that your Nikah is entered into the government database, allowing it to be utilized for inheritance property and visa-related legal purposes.

 So if the Nikah is performed in accordance with Sharia, a legal marriage in Islam and a legal marriage under Pakistani law can coexist harmoniously.